 So, as stated at the outset it seems clear that we’re situated in a more interactive, less static environment.
 Whether we like it or not, we are passing from an era in which things were assumed to be controllable (able to be deconstructed and then assembled into a clear, linear, always replicable and thus static form) to an era characterized by a continuous flow of information.
 Because the flows of information feed the conduct and operations of organizations large and small, the flows necessarily demand to be interpreted and shaped into useful inputs and outputs.

-The methodologies still in use today presnt obstacles to the rapid and timely creation of outputs.
+The methodologies still in use today present obstacles to the rapid and timely creation of outputs.
 These methodologies generally did not foresee working with networked information flows, and thus the way work is designed and managed does not really address how it could or should be managed.

 We need to revisit the fundamental principles of work design AND the basic rules used to configure hierarchical organizations in which the primary assumption is that knowledge is put to use in a vertical chain of decision-making.